department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2023-04-MVP-Usability/transcripts/052023_participant5.md

 ## Task 4: Your Health Information as of this Appointment– 10 minutes
 Now, I would like you to scroll to “Your health information as of this appointment–”.
 And again, please review this section by talking aloud while you are scrolling through.
-1. Can you provide an example of how you might utilize the information within this section?
+1. Can you provide an example of how you might utilize the information within this section? i have a high chol i would utiilze this as reference ponts beltween my last labs, if i were to see aprovider outside the va if medd, this is a great reference to share.... it has my next appoimtnets....the upcomming appointments .....i would go in there inf there was soomething i forgot i would refer to this website.
-2. Are there any terms that seem unfamiliar or confusing to you?
+2. Are there any terms that seem unfamiliar or confusing to you? nothing ive seen yet.
+3.
     -   [**Moderator Note:** If participant encounters confusing or unfamiliar wording ask the following:] Using your own words, how would you define these terms?
 3. Okay, please continue to scroll further. [**Moderator Note:** Stop them at “Recall Appointments”] What is your understanding of “Recall Appointments?"
     -	[**Moderator Note:** If what they describe doesn’t match the intention of the section, then direct them to the helper text underneath the title.]
     -	How helpful or not helpful is this information to you?
 Why?
 4. Okay please scroll down a little further.
-Under “Problem List”, what does this information tell you?
+Under “Problem List”, what does this information tell you? the date i was first diagnosed with and how long that has been going on..i cant sya why i would
+5.
-    -	[**Moderator Note:** If what they describe doesn’t match the intention of the section, then say:] Okay, this section is supposed to display the conditions you have been diagnosed with; does that make sense, or is that confusing?
+    -	[**Moderator Note:** If what they describe doesn’t match the intention of the section, then say:]
+    -	 Okay, this section is supposed to display the conditions you have been diagnosed with; does that make sense, or is that confusing?
     -	How useful or not useful do you find this information?
 Why?
-5. Great, please slowly scroll down again. [**Moderator Note:** Stop them at “My medications”] How would you define the "My medications" section?
+5. Great, please slowly scroll down again. [**Moderator Note:** Stop them at “My medications”] How would you define the "My medications" section? i would think first sec would be active meds meds that no longer take , i would find later down in list. the current med should be at top.
     -	How does the “My medications” information in this section differ from the information in “Medications and supplies” in the "Your Treatment Plan from this appointment” section above?
-    -	How would you utilize or not utilize this information?
+    -	How would you utilize or not utilize this information? med admisnitered in clinic maybe would be inthislist in my medications....this sectiosn should have all themeds that currtntly prescribe...that I have everything on hand that i wass supposed to have on hand...I should have this infor already..if im on mutlole meds, this is a good reference....a discusion with doctor oabout reason on what .

+Active is what i'm getting from VA and nonactive that im getting from other non va I need to let me VA doc know...who is providing for me......
+.....i think its useful, probly nore usefurl than, but its probly more import to doctors what i taking but for mr that is just a reference....

 ## [Can cut questions if running late] Task 5: More Information – 5 minutes
 1.	[**Moderator Note:** Only if the Veteran hasn't opened this accordion already, ask:] What would you expect to find under “More Information?"
 2. Okay, go ahead and click on it and look at the whole section, and then, please share aloud what you see.
 3. Is there anything you see that is unclear or confusing?

+Is there anything you’d like to see added to that section?   more problem list has ptsd ..... if i had actaully any heart isssues .....problems i have on a ongoing basesss... this give me additional links if i want to refull rx on line....this is helfpul incase i forget how to get to a specific thing...
-4. Is there anything you’d add or take away from that information?
+5. Is there anything you’d add or take away from that information?
-5. Let’s scroll to the “More help and health information” portion of this section.
-Is there anything you’d like to see added to that section?
+6. Let’s scroll to the “More help and health information” portion of this section. if my preference to pick yp my rx, i would want pharmacy info to pick up me rs....this wouldlbe the place to go to get that info....

 ## Task 6: Navigating to Another AVS – 10 minutes
 Okay let’s view information from another appointment you had in the past.
 How would you go about doing that?
+...go all the way to yop ...i thinking the expand alll.... okay back to care asummariess and note (back button)....depebds on what i want to find... the ..podiatry want discuedd on the previous todays vissit... theres alotof historical stuff... if i was looking specific thing.....

 - [**Notetaker:** Observe how the participant navigates to previous pages.
 Do they use the browser’s back feature, breadcrumbs, or the menu’s sub-navigation.
 Do they have difficulty finding another After-visit summary?]
 -On a scale from 1 to 5 (with 1 being very easy and 5 being very difficult), how easy or difficult was it to navigate to another summary from another day?
+1..it was very easy....

 - [**Moderator Note:** Only ask the following questions if they are in the appointments section, skip if they are in the “care summaries” section.]
 Please navigate back to the page with all of your appointments listed.
 I want to highlight some links of this page.
   - How would you describe what your see under the “Past” link?
   -	What do you expect to see if you click on the “Upcoming” link?
 Please don’t actually click on it, just describe what you would do.
   -	What do you expect to see if you click on the “Pending” link?
 And gain, please don’t actually click on it, just describe what you would do.

 ## Task 7: Insights into Notifications – 7 minutes

 Okay, so we will move on from this prototype to another topic.
 We’re going to talk about notifications that you might want to receive about your After-visit summaries.
 Pretend that you received the following message:

    **Subject:** New After-visit Summary

    **Contents:** A summary of your recent appointment(s) is now available on MyHealtheVet.
 Login to review the summary.

 - Do you find this notification helpful or not helpful?
-Why?
+Why? i find it helful ...because i alway want ot go in to make sure i didnt forget anything that was discussed that.....
-- How would you prefer to receive this notification (email, text message, phone call, etc.)?
+- How would you prefer to receive this notification (email, text message, phone call, etc.)? email or test would be fine...i know i would have to go to myhealth  anyway....
-- If you had multiple appointments in one day, would you want one after-visit summary notification for each appointment that day or would you want all the appointments combined into one message?
+- If you had multiple appointments in one day, would you want one after-visit summary notification for each appointment that day or would you want all the appointments combined into one message? i would want to be notidieed as they became avaialbel. separate by each clinic or appointment what everythers is.

 ## Closing Questions – 3 minutes
 -	If you could change one thing about the After-visit summary, what would that be?
+I dont have any suggetions.  the next time i go into my myhealthe vet i ....I like thhis protypte as long as this is printerfriendly unless i can print it and bring it to an appointment with me....
+-
 -	And lastly, do you have any questions for me?
 -	Okay, great!
 That is all the questions I have for you today.